 In this section, we focus on results concerning theoretical guarantees of the prediction intervals for high-dimensional regression where the error process is possibly nonlinear and shows temporal dependence.
-Note that all the results from this section can be easily extended to situations where the error process has exponentially decaying tails such as sub-exponential and sub-gaussian, but we restrict ourselves to condition of only finitely many moments which is significantly weaker assumption than that is present in the literature.
+Note that all the results from this section can be easily extended to situations where the error process has exponentially decaying tails such as sub-exponential and sub-gaussian, but we restrict ourselves to conditions of only finitely many moments which is a significantly weaker assumption than that is present in the literature.

 The results for this subsection heavily depend on optimal concentration inequalities for $S_{n,b}=\sum_{i=1}^nb_ie_i$ that have not been established for possibly nonlinear dependence before this.
 Since this is just a proof technique tool we postpone the concentration results here.
-However, as one of our final aim is to point out the price of dependence in a wide range of general scenario, we first define dependence adjusted norm to be able to state the concentration and consistency results.
-Recall \ref{eq:cumfdm} and assume the short-range dependence, $\Theta_{0,q}<\infty$ holds with $q$ being less or more than 2 depending on the tail-behavior of the error process.
-Further we define dependence adjusted norm, for $\alpha>0$,
+However, as one of our final aim is to point out the price of dependence in a wide range of general scenarios, it is important to define dependence-adjusted norm to be able to state the concentration and consistency results.
+Recall (\ref{eq:cumfdm}) and assume the short-range dependence, $\Theta_{0,q}<\infty$ holds with $q$ being less or more than 2 depending on the tail-behavior of the error process.
+Further, we define dependence adjusted norm, for $\alpha>0$,

 It is easy to note that, finiteness of the dependence-adjusted measure is a stronger ask than the finiteness of $\Theta_{0,q}$.
-Next, we show that for short-range dependent nonlinear error process the error bounds obtained in Theorem \ref{th:light tailed nonlinear} remain intact under a proper choice of the sparsity condition.
+Next, we show that for short-range dependent nonlinear error processes the error bounds obtained in Theorem \ref{th:light tailed nonlinear} remain intact under a proper choice of the sparsity condition.